Address

 The routing parameters in an address can encode exactly one account interface, which is a deliberate limitation to keep the size of addresses small.
 Users can generate multiple addresses for the same identifier like account ID or public key, in order to communicate different interfaces to senders.
 In other words, there could be multiple different addresses that point to the same account, each encoding a different interface.
 So, the relationship from addresses to their underlying identifiers is n-to-1.

-As an example, these two addresses contain the same account ID but different routing parameters:
+As an example, these addresses contain the same account ID but different routing parameters:

 mm1arp0azyk9jugtgpnnhle8daav58nczzr_qpgqqwcfx0p